 Three primary alternatives for the proposed action on Tinian that meet the purpose and need have been identified.
 In addition, the no-action alternative is described (although the no-action alternative would not accomplish the purposed and need, it is included as required by the Council on Environmental Quality (CEQ) regulations).
 The primary difference among alternatives is the location and orientation of the firing ranges and associated notional SDZs.
-There would be relatively the same potential characteristics for range closure and availability during training under all action alternatives.
+Five security gates would be constructed as part of the proposed action.
+The location of security gates would not vary with alternative; there would be relatively the same potential characteristics for closure and availability under all action alternatives.
 Regardless of the alternative range configurations, there are two options for the location of the proposed range observation site.